xplosionmind/tommi.space/content/jam/public/A Eulogy for Mii.md

 > At times, I just found myself staring at you, walking around, glowing with the light, cheerful, ephemeral attitude that made you the most wonderful and relatable digital artefact I have ever known.
 >
 > We shared adventures, and, when times where boring, I just made more of you, moulded after my mum, my grandpa, my great-great aunt, my unborn cousins: my whole family and the one I wish I had turned around you.
 Thank you Mii.

+Holly’s part:

+> we will always remember
+> small collections in the plaza
+> jumping around
+>
+> scrolling through, friends
+> who don’t come over often
+> friends who live next door
+>
+> afternoons hiding from the rain
+> tv eyes, i was never
+> alone, homunculi on the screen

+> mii, mii, not even eighteen,
+> what nose do I have?
+> are my eyes cute enough?

+> mii, mii, not even eighteen,
+> what’s my favourite colour?
+> what will we do now?